Crappie Fishing

 Crappie can be caught using a variety of methods.

-For greater success, it's best to factor in the time of year and season, water temperature, and the time of day, etc. These circumstances will help play a part for deciding which crappie fishing techniques you should apply, which will stack the odds in your favor for catching more crappie.
+For greater success, it's best to factor in the time of year and season, water temperature, and the time of day, etc. These circumstances will help play a part for deciding what techniques you should apply, which will stack the odds in your favor for catching more crappie.

-Light tackle is definitely a requirement to successfully entice these fish into biting.
-I always enjoy tossing a variety of crappie jigs, and I'll also have much success using different kinds of crappie bait.
-I, as well as many other crappie anglers, will often use a bobber float with bait, but I'll sometimes even use a float with my lures in certain situations.
+Light tackle is definitely a requirement of crappie equipment to successfully entice these fish into biting.
+I always enjoy tossing a variety of crankbaits and jigs, and I'll also have much success using different kinds of baits.
+I, as well as many other crappie anglers, will often use a bobber or a slip float with bait, and sometimes I'll even use a float with my lures in certain situations.

 I also have often discovered that once I start catching a couple, it's wise to be aware of that.
 The reason is because they are a schooling fish.
 So it's not uncommon to start banging them out, one after another.
 Before you know it, the ice chest is full and you're ready to have a fish fry cook out with your buddies.